ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 ## Conclusion &amp; Next Steps
 In this lab you learned how to write a Node.js/Johnny-Five application that writes LOW and HIGH signals to a digital pin (designated for output) to make an LED blink.
 In itself this may not be very exciting, but the core concept is necessary - writing to a digital output pin.

-In the [next lab][/photon/02] you will learn how to read voltage coming in on an analog pin, and you will learn how to use a voltage divider to capture the variable resistance provided by a photoresistor.
+In the [next lab][2] you will learn how to read voltage coming in on an analog pin, and you will learn how to use a voltage divider to capture the variable resistance provided by a photoresistor.

+[Next Lab ->][2]

 {% include next-previous-post-in-category.html %}

 [1]: https://store.particle.io/?product=photon-kit
+[2]: /photon/02/